Diplomatic missions

 Exit fee – 25.00 USD

-In order to be valid in Bulgaria and recognized by the Bulgarian institution any documents issued by the authorities in Haiti must bear the stamp of the Ministry of Foreign Affairs.
-After that they should be certified by the embassy of Haiti in Havana, Cuba.
-The signature and certification of the embassy of Haiti in Havana should be certified at the consular service of the embassy of Bulgaria there.
+In order to be valid in Bulgaria and to be able to serve before Bulgarian institutions, all documents issued by the Haitian authorities to Bulgarian citizens must bear the stamp of the Haitian Ministry of Foreign Affairs.
+They must then be authenticated by the Haitian Embassy in Havana, Cuba.
+The signature and endorsements of the Haitian Embassy in Havana are authenticated by the Consular Service of the Bulgarian Embassy in the Cuban capital.

-The documents should then be translated into Bulgarian by an authorised translation agency in Bulgaria and certified by the Certifications and Legalisations Department of the Ministry of Foreign Affairs.
+Once the documents have been prepared in this way, they must be translated into Bulgarian by an authorised company in Bulgaria and certified by the Department of Certifications and Legalisations of the Ministry of Foreign Affairs of the Republic of Bulgaria.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.